home-assistant/home-assistant.io/source/getting-started/automation.markdown

 A new automation with a sun trigger filled in.
 </p>

 Once we have defined our trigger, scroll down to the action section.
-Make sure the action type is set to "Call Service," and change the service to `light.turn_on`.
+Make sure the action type is set to "Call service," and change the service to `light.turn_on`.
 For this automation we're going to turn on all lights, so let's change the service data to `entity_id: all`.

 <p class='img'>
 <img src='/source/getting-started/screenshots/13 - action.png'>